-This chapter describes basic operation, navigation, screen layout, and icon functions.
-Before you operate the diagnostic tool, make sure the battery pack is fully charged or the diagnostic tool is powered by the AC power supply.
+This chapter describes basic Diagnostic Tool operation, navigation, screen layout, icon functions, and screen messages.
+Before you operate the Diagnostic Tool, make sure the battery pack is fully charged or the Diagnostic Tool is powered by the AC power supply.